wdqin/BE-Arabic-9K/README.md

 # FFRA MODEL TRAINING/EVALUATION:
 ## Environment Setup
 ### File/folder Setup
-Please make sure the labeled data folder is downloaded and unzipped in the same directory with the code.
+Please make sure the labeled data folder is downloaded in the same directory with the code.
 Generally, your folder should look like this:
 ```
 BE-Arabic-9k Index.xlsx
 demo.csv